Programs / Services

 - New member contact information announced in weekly email newsletter - complimentary

-- Business listing (full contact info) in online membership directory - complimentary for members
+- Business listing (full contact info) in online membership directory on Chamber website and Chamber mobile app - complimentary for members

-- Advertising space available for purchase in Return On Investment magazine, ROI Weekly Update email newsletter, Chamber website, Newcomer's Guide and New Hanover County Map
+- Advertising space available for purchase in email newsletters, Chamber website, Chamber mobile app, Newcomer's Guide and New Hanover County Map